agilebits/onepassword-app-extension/README.md

 ## Adding 1Password to Your App

+### Add 1Password Files to Your Project

+Drag the Resources folder into your project

 ### Scenario 1: Signin

 Allow existing users to fill their credentials into your signin form.